pvsiytem/fairface/README.md

-(EXPERIMENTATION FOR USING SIFT/ORB INSTEAD OF CNN)
+(EXPERIMENTATION FOR USING SIFT/ORB INSTEAD OF CNN, streamlit_app.py uses ORB)

 Online link for the deployment: https://fairface-kvynyj3f8bbemqqqiqjjwb.streamlit.app/